Aesthetics: The individual arts

 Architecture is the art or craft of designing and building, encompassing a wide range of structures from monuments and cathedrals to skyscrapers and residential homes.
 It typically combines aesthetic with functional goals, seeking to create buildings that are both visually appealing and practically useful.
 This dual nature is a central topic of the philosophy of architecture, with one theory suggesting that mere buildings can be distinguished from artistic architecture by the presence of decorative elements.
 Sculpture is another art form that, like architecture, involves the creation of three-dimensional works.
 Sculptures are usually static objects made of robust materials like stone, metal, and wood, but may also include dynamic elements, as is the case for kinetic sculptures.
 Key discussions in the philosophy of sculpture address the definition, representational aspects, and aesthetic features of sculptures as well as the influence of the chosen material.

 Literature has language as its primary medium.
 In its widest sense, literature encompasses any written document.
 However, the term is typically used in a narrower sense in aesthetics for forms of writing that belong to the high arts, such as poems, novels, and drama.
 Literature as an art is often characterized by its deliberate, elaborate, and organized use of language, but there is no universally accepted demarcation between artistic literature and other forms of writing.
 Poetry is a distinct form of literature often written in verses composed of several lines that may follow specific patterns, such as meter and rhyme.
 Many poems are characterized by an economical use of language that seeks to evoke specific experiences while being difficult to paraphrase.

 Theater is a performance art that combines elements from other art forms.
 It typically includes a carefully prepared set or stage where actors perform, usually incorporating storytelling and sound design to create immersive experiences.
 Theater is performed before a live audience, which can create a sense of immediacy that is less prevalent in related art forms, such as film.
-Film also integrates aspects from various artistic disciplines but relies more heavily on technological means of recording and editing.
+Film also integrates aspects from several artistic disciplines but relies more heavily on technological means of recording and editing.
 Films can involve actors but may also include animated characters or document real-life events.
 They are normally the result of collaborative efforts of many people, which complicates the identification of a singular author in the traditional sense.

 Video games are a more recent form of art.
 Like theater and film, they usually blend visual, auditory, and narrative elements.
 They typically stand out through their emphasis on player interaction, allowing active exploration of and engagement with the game world.
 The status of films and video games as serious forms of art is disputed.
-Proponents tend to emphasize their aesthetic qualities, while critics often point to their association with mass production and popular culture as counterarguments.
+Proponents tend to emphasize their aesthetic qualities; critics often point to their association with mass production and popular culture as counterarguments.
 For video games, a related debate centers on the elements of competition and winning, questioning whether these elements run counter to the spirit of art.